.tmux-session files: let each project own its terminal layout

 # ... windows, status bar with sprint + CI status

-Three worktrees, three separate tmux sessions, all from the same .tmux-session file.
-Because it's just bash, you can add whatever logic the project needs.
+fi Three worktrees, three separate tmux sessions, all from the same .tmux-session file.
+Because it's just bash, it supports whatever logic the project needs.

 The idea of scripting per-project tmux sessions came from ThePrimeagen's sessionizer.
 His approach is one central script: it searches a list of directories with fzf, creates a generic session named after the project, and switches you there.
 It's fast and elegant for jumping between projects.